muan/emoji/CONTRIBUTING.md

 #### JavaScript changes

-The JavaScript is currently compiled from CoffeeScript, so you would need to install and develop in CoffeeScript, then include the compiled JavaScript file in your commits.
+The JavaScript is currently compiled from CoffeeScript, so you will need to install and develop in CoffeeScript, then include the compiled JavaScript file in your commits.

 #### CSS changes

-The CSS is currently compiled from SCSS, so you would need to install and develop in SASS, then include the compiled CSS file in your commits.
+The CSS is currently compiled from SCSS, so you will need to install and develop in SASS, then include the compiled CSS file in your commits.

 ## Coding Style

-When in doubt, follow https://github.com/styleguide
+When in doubt, follow https://github.com/styleguide.

 ## Development